 As the table and the below chart show, Idaho has been ahead of the national average in terms of approval rates of Initial Applications going back to at least 2011.
-In 2018, Idaho ranked 11th in the nation in terms of percentage approval of Initial Applications.
-While approval rates also have been improving in Idaho over the last few years, they still represent roughly only a 4 in 10 chance of an approval at this stage.
+In 2021, Idaho ranked 13th in the nation in terms of percentage approval of Initial Applications.
+While approval rates also have been improving in Idaho over the last few years, they still represent roughly only a 50-50 chance of an approval at this stage.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.

 Idaho Reconsideration Approval Over Time

-As the table and the below chart indicate, Idaho has criss-crossed the national average when it comes to Approvals at the Reconsideration level, but over the last few years Idaho has come out ahead.
-In 2018, Idaho ranked 16th in the nation for highest percentage of approvals at Reconsideration.
+As the table and the below chart indicate, Idaho has is currently ahead of the national average when it comes to Approvals at the Reconsideration level.
+In 2021, Idaho ranked 6th in the nation for highest percentage of approvals at Reconsideration.
 However, as you can see, in general, the chances of winning approval at Reconsideration are not particularly high.
 That is why many applicants must continue on to the next level, the Hearing.

 Idaho Hearings Approval Over Time